trentmwillis/dom-box/README.md

 ## DOM Objects

 DOM Objects are inspired by the Page Object pattern from Selenium.
-They are simple objects that allow you to add a layer of abstraction to represent the DOM you are interested in for your tests.
+They are simple objects that allow you to add a layer of abstraction to give semantic meaning to the DOM you are interested in for your tests.

+In particular, DOM Objects stive for the following:

+* Semantically represent the features of the UI
+* Don't make assertions
+* Can represent a portion of or the entirety of a page
+* Can return DOM Nodes or further DOM Objects

+These characteristics make DOM Objects a minimal abstraction that can then be composed (see below) to great effect.

 ## DOM Interactions